King’s Day — Formerly Known As Queen’s Day

 Large-Scale Music and Dance Events

-During King’s Day 2018 there were five large-scale music events on the outskirts of the city.
+During King’s Day 2019 there are five large-scale music events on the outskirts of the city.

 - Loveland van Oranje — Meerpark